ed2050/nicegui-docs/overview.md

 # Basic concepts

-Nicegui provides UI components such as buttons, sliders, text, images, charts, and more.
+Nicegui provides UI _components_ (or _elements_) such as buttons, sliders, text, images, charts, and more.
 Your app assembles these components into _pages_.
 When the user interacts with an item on a page, nicegui triggers an _event_ (or _action_).
 You define code to _handle_ each event, such as what to do when a user clicks a button named `Go`.

 Components are arranged on a page using _layouts_.
 Layouts provide things like grids, tabs, carousels, expansions, menus, and other tools to arrange your components.
 Many components are linked to a _model_ (data object) in your code, which automatically updates the user interface when the value changes.